Porgramming-Hero-web-course/batch-4-assignment-1-ihrimon/blog-3.md

 animalInfo(cat);
 ```

 In this example, animal could be an instance of the Dog or Cat class.
-The instanceof type guard checks the class of animal and the function (animalInfo) calls the method based on the result.
+The _instanceof_ type guard checks the class of animal and the function (animalInfo) calls the method based on the result.

-## 'in' guard
+### `'in' guard `

-The 'in' operator can be useful working with objects and there's a need to check if they exist in property.
+The **_'in'_** operator can be useful when working with objects and there's a need to check if they exist in the property.

 ```typescript
 type JuniorDeveloper = {